jayckaiser/adastra-analysis/README.md

                with you!?"
 ```

-*(I have chosen to forgo including any example screenplays in the library until I receive express permission from one of the creators of Adastra.
-These will have to be generated on your end for the time being.)*
+~~*(I have chosen to forgo including any example screenplays in the library until I receive express permission from one of the creators of Adastra.
+These will have to be generated on your end for the time being.)*~~

+*(See `examples/screenplays` for three predefined styles of screenplays.)*

 -----